openstack/barbican-specs/specs/liberty/quota-support-for-barbican-resources.rst

 A REST API for Barbican administrators for the quota CRUD operations will be implemented as well.
 Non-admin users will be provided with a REST API to get their own effective quotas for various resources.
-Keystone RBAC checks will be employed to decide if a caller has the required admin role to perform these admin-only operations.
-The details of this is discussed in a later section below.
+Keystone RBAC checks will be employed to decide if a caller has the required role to perform these operations.

+Quota management should be under the purview of a service level administrator, not a project level administrator.
+In the current Barbican implementation, there are four user roles: admin, creator, observer, and auditor.
+All of these roles are project level.
+Thus, to accomplish appropriate role based access to for quota a management, a new role will be created.
+The name of this role will be "key-manager:service-admin".

 Alternatives
 ------------